pivotal-cf/pcf-release-notes/p1-v1.6/runtime_ki_1_6.md

 #### New Issues

+* The PCF Elastic Runtime tile v.1.6.0 will show "1.6.0-build.315" in the tile version.
+This is fine.

 * Diego Cells may sometimes experience slow performance for various actions like staging new applications.
 If you experience slow performance, you can SSH into the Ops Manager VM and `bosh-recreate` the affected Diego Cell VM.

 * The CLI command for viewing application files, `cf files`, does not work with applications on Diego.